Sagebox/Sagebox-cpp/README.md

 Sagebox is useful for adding onto current packages and other UIs such as OpenCV, SFML, etc. giving easy access to GUI-based controls and other functions with an average of two coding lines per addition -- one line to declare a control or widget, and one line to use it.
 <br /><br />
-Sagebox is also very useful for learning and students, hobbyists, and general creative, freeform development & rapid prototyping without the need to write a lot of interface code just to add a button, slider, or other control -- or to remove them.

 # Easy-to-Use Procedural Library GUI Tools